roadtocode4u/spaceship/docs/python-programming/06-comments-and-string-operations/06-comments-and-string-operations.md

 **Example Explanation :**

 In the above example, we assinged variable `sentence` and provide string `'I\'m Good.
-She said, How are you??'`.It is enclosed in single quotes because the sentence itself contains a single quote.
-The single quote within the string is preceded by a backslash `(\)` using `\'` as an escape sequence.This single quote should be treated as a literal character and not as the end of the string.The `print()` function is used to output the value of the sentence variable.
+She said, How are you??'`.
+It is enclosed in single quotes because the sentence itself contains a single quote.
+The single quote within the string is preceded by a backslash `(\)` using `\'` as an escape sequence.
+This single quote should be treated as a literal character and not as the end of the string.
+The `print()` function is used to output the value of the sentence variable.